-a) The WPCPC, to the extent possible, will operate by consensus, which is defined as unanimous concurrence of the primary members, or in the absence of a primary, his or her alternate.
+- a) The CRC, to the extent possible, will operate by consensus, which is defined as unanimous concurrence of the primary representatives, or in the absence of a primary, his or her alternate.
 Members may also "abstain," or stand aside.
-Abstaining means not offering

-- consent or endorsement, but also not blocking an agreement.
-Abstaining members will not be counted in determining if consensus has been reached. - b) If a member disagrees with a proposal, he or she must make every effort to offer an alternative satisfactory to all members.
+Abstaining means not offering consent or endorsement, but also not blocking an agreement.
+Abstaining members will not be counted in determining if consensus has been reached. - b) If a representative disagrees with a proposal, he or she must make every effort to offer an alternative satisfactory to all members.
 Members should not block or withhold consensus unless they have serious objections to the proposal and can articulate the reasons for those objections.
 Consent means that members can accept, even if reluctantly, the package that emerges.
-The goal of the WPCPC is to reach consensus, recognizing that not all members will be equally satisfied with the outcome. - c) If there are issues or topics where consensus cannot be reached, the final plan will include the majority view, with clear identification of areas where there was no consensus, explain the members' differences clearly, accurately, and fairly, and include alternative approaches suggested by dissenting members. - d) Liaisons will participate actively in the deliberations, explain and advocate based on their knowledge and expertise, seek creative solutions, participate in drafting alternatives and other written documents, as needed, and provide background information.
+The goal of the CRC is to reach consensus, recognizing that not all members will be equally satisfied with the outcome. - c) If there are issues or topics where consensus cannot be reached, the final plan will include the majority view, with clear identification of areas where there was no consensus, explain the members' differences clearly, accurately, and fairly, and include alternative approaches suggested by dissenting members. - d) Liaisons will participate actively in the deliberations, explain and advocate based on their knowledge and expertise, seek creative solutions, participate in drafting alternatives and other written documents, as needed, and provide background information.
 However, they will not take part in the final consensus on recommendations.

-WPCPC Meetings
+CRC Meetings

-- a) All WPCPC meetings will be conducted in accordance with Massachusetts Open Meeting Law, and WPCPC members will be required to participate in training on Open Meeting Law requirements.
+- All meetings will be conducted in accordance with Massachusetts Open Meeting Law.
 They will be open to the public and posted in advance according to Town procedures.
-Discussion at the meetings will conducted primarily by members of the WPCPC.
+Discussion at the meetings will conducted primarily by members of the Committee.
 There will be a public comment period at least once during each meeting.
-Time allowed for public comment will be limited to ensure that other meeting topics can be covered. - b) In order to achieve its objectives in the allotted time, the facilitators and WPCPC members may communicate between meetings to follow up and update on action items, use internet polling, email, and other technology to collect and disseminate information and input, and otherwise move the process forward, within the constraints of Open Meeting Law.
-In order to conform to Open Meeting Law, no deliberation, decisions, or agreements will be made outside of WPCPC meetings. - c) Materials relevant to the meeting agenda will be provided in compliance with Open Meeting Law, which requires notice of meetings at least 48 hours in advance, containing the date, time, and location of the meeting and listing all topics that the chair reasonably anticipates will be discussed.
-Meeting minutes of WPCPC meetings will be prepared by the facilitators in compliance with Open Meeting Law and Public Records Law requirements, including: - the date, time and place of the meeting;

-- the members present or absent; - the decisions made and actions taken, including a record of all votes; - a summary of the discussions on each subject; - a list of all documents and exhibits used at the meeting; and d) In order to develop shared understanding and experience of the Walsh property, members will participate in tours and field trips to all parts of the site, as needed, throughout the process.
+Time allowed for public comment will be limited to ensure that other meeting topics can be covered. - b) In order to achieve its objectives in the allotted time, the facilitators and Committee members may communicate between meetings to follow up and update on action items, use internet polling, email, and other technology to collect and disseminate information and input, and otherwise move the process forward, within the constraints of Open Meeting Law.
+No deliberation, decisions, or agreements will be made outside of Committee meetings. - c) Materials relevant to the meeting agenda will be provided several days before the meeting to ensure effectiveness of the meeting.
+Meeting summaries of CRC meetings will be prepared by the facilitators and, after review and approval by the representatives, will be made available to the public.
+The summaries will identify key points of discussion, action items, points of tentative agreement and next steps, and will generally be written without attribution.
+The summaries are not intended to be transcripts or detailed meeting minutes, but summaries of key points, issues, and ideas. - d) In order to develop shared understanding and experience of the Walsh property, representatives will participate in tours and field trips to all parts of the site, as needed, throughout the process.